Skip to main content

 San Joaquin Forest Products:

-This project is located within the Creek Fire Burn area on the Sierra National Forest.
+This project is within the Creek Fire Burn area on the Sierra National Forest.
 It includes the removal of 18,000 tons of cull logs and biomass.
 Project partners include Big Sandy Rancheria Band of Western Mono Indians of California and material will be utilized at the Fresno County Tribal Biomass Utilization Campus.

 $800,000